Affiliate links on Android Authority may earn us a commission. Learn more.

 Stablecoins such as USD Coin are unlike most cryptocurrencies in that they have practically zero value as an investment vehicle.
 The only exception to that rule is if you live someplace where the US dollar is far more stable than the local currency.

 Either way, acquiring USD Coin is pretty simple, provided a local exchange includes a trading pair for it.
 Notable platforms that carry USDC include Binance, Coinbase, Kraken, Kucoin, and Huobi.
 If you already hold Tether, it’s worth noting that you can trade your USDT for USDC as well.
 Just look for a USDT/USDC trading pair.

 Most cryptocurrency exchanges will let you trade USDC for USDT or other stablecoins.

 The vast majority of USDC tokens are minted on the Ethereum blockchain.
-To that end, taking self custody is simple — just about any Ethereum wallet will support USDC as well.
+To that end, taking self-custody is simple — many cryptocurrency wallets support USDC as well.
 Our go-to recommendation for safe crypto storage, as always, is to invest in a robust hardware wallet.
 Failing that, consider using one of our top software wallet picks for smartphones and PCs.